krother/statistics/index.rst

    **License:**

-   Usable under the conditions of the Creative Commons Attribution Share-alike License 4.0
+   Usable under the conditions of the Creative Commons Attribution Share-alike License 4.0 (CC-BY-SA 4.0).

-   Created by Dr. Kristian Rother (2023)
+   See `creativecommons.org <https://creativecommons.org/licenses/by-sa/4.0/>`__ for details

+   Kristian Rother, Malte Bonart and Stefan Roth contributed to the content.